hellokayas/hellokayas.github.io/_pages/about.md

 Recent News
 ------
+* Dec 2025 - Our paper [Time-Constrained Recommendations: Reinforcement Learning Strategies for E-Commerce]() accepted in [International Conference on Pattern Recognition Applications and Methods 2026](https://icpram.scitevents.org/presentationdetails.aspx).
+My coathor [Souradip Pal](https://souradipp76.github.io/) would be in Spain for the oral presentation.

 * Sep 2025 - Our paper [Small Resamples, Sharp Guarantees: Convergence Rates for Resampled Studentized Quantile Estimators](https://arxiv.org/abs/2505.11725) accepted in NeurIPS 2025!
-See ya in San Diego!!
 Congrats to [Imon Banerjee](https://ibanerj750.github.io/)

 * Aug 2025 - I passed my PhD Prospectus exam.
 One more step to go!